Lucksly/Team-Conagher-Racing-WRO2025-FUTURE-ENGINEERS/About THE MACHINE/README.md

 Wheels:

-We now use 3d printed Enkei RPF1 rims which can be found [here](https://cults3d.com/en/3d-model/game/1-10-rc-rim-rpf1)
+We now use 3d printed Enkei RPF1 rims for weight saving purposes which can be found [here](https://cults3d.com/en/3d-model/game/1-10-rc-rim-rpf1)

 Electronics: